olafhartong/SA-Threat-Hunting/README.md

-# SA-Threat-Hunting
-Splunk app for Threat hunting
+# ThreatHunting Splunk app data

-`currently under development, please check back later`
+supporting data for documentation, the app will be published in a separate repo